jsnsimpson/tilisty/README.md

 tilisty
 =======

 Requirements: Java VM v7.0 or above.
 The application will prompt an update if you have Java 6 or below.

 TItanium LIve STYle - edit your titanium styles live on screen to save the time recompiling to see visible changes.

 Usage Instructions:
 - Pull this repository.
-- Drop js/Tilisty.js in to your titanium application
+- Drop js/Tilisty.js in to your titanium application and implement code as in the examples below.
-- Launch the Application either by double clicking on tilisty.jar or
+- On Mac you can launch the java Application with the Jar Launcher app
-- running 'java -jar tilisty.jar' from command line
+- running ```java -jar tilisty.jar``` from command line
+- Ensure you have java version 1.7 (VM 7.0+) installed, type ```java -version``` in terminal
+- You can download JRE 7.0 from here: [Java SE 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 Using Tilisty in your Titanium App: